slatedocs/slate/source/includes/gcp/_health_checks.md

    GET /service/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/healthchecks
 </code>

-Retrieve a list of all healtch checks.
+Retrieve a list of all health checks.

 Attributes | &nbsp;
 ------- | -----------